Theatre District–Convention Center station: Station layout

+Theatre District–Convention Center station is accessible via the Colorado Convention Center, 14th Street, and Stout Street.
+While at-grade, it is completely covered by the convention center.

 Theatre District/Convention Center was one of the first stations on Denver's light rail system with a 4-car platform.
 As part of the FasTracks plan that was approved by voters in 2004, most light rail stations in Denver have been upgraded to 4-car platforms.
 From 2004 to 2009, the station was known as Convention Center-Performing Arts station.